firstname.lastname@example.org or call 330.335.1436.

 National School Breakfast Program

-We will now be offering breakfast to students at ALL schools: Franklin, Isham, Lincoln, Overlook and Valley View Elementary Schools, Central Intermediate School, Wadsworth Middle School and Wadsworth High School.
+We are offering breakfast to students at ALL schools: Franklin, Isham, Lincoln, Overlook and Valley View Elementary Schools, Central Intermediate School, Wadsworth Middle School and Wadsworth High School.
 A paid breakfast is $1.70 and a reduced price for breakfast, for those who qualify, is $.30.
 If you qualify for free or reduced price lunches, you qualify for the same benefit for the breakfast program.
+Adult breakfasts are $2.20.